 Turtle: The turtle represents the earth mother and she is honored for saving mankind from the Great Flood in many Native American folk legends.
 She is the immortal mother who stoically, silently carries the heavy burden of man upon her thick back.
 Many species have thirteen sections to their underbelly some sources say this represents each of the thirteen moons, and moons are a celestial symbol motherhood. click here for more Native American symbols

 Triple Spiral: As a Celtic symbol for mother and her many aspects, the triple spiral represents the various phases of womanhood, the passing of time, and the unity of these diverse dimensions.
 This symbol also represents the three phases of woman-ness: Mother in her compassion and nurturing state, Maiden in her innocence and pure state and Crone in her wise and experienced state.
 See also triskelion meaning here.

-I hope you have found this symbol for mother page meaningful and helpful.
-Checkout the links at the end of this page for other articles mother symbolism and more.
+I hope you have found this article about mother symbols meaningful and helpful.
+Check out the links at the end of this page for other articles on mother symbolism and don’t miss my page about meaningful and symbolic gifts for mom too!.
 As always, thanks for reading!